What is bioavailability?

-The definition of bioavailability.
-Learn why bioavailability matters when buying vitamins, nutrients, and supplements.
+Learn what bioavailability is and why it matters when buying vitamins, nutrients, and supplements.

 When it comes to bioavailability, most vitamins, minerals and other health supplements leave a lot to be desired.
 Unless you know what to look for when you’re buying supplements, you’re probably flushing a lot of hard-earned money down the drain.
 Literally.

-Let’s break down what bioavailability is, why bioavailability matters, and key questions to ask when to ensure you’re reaping all the benefits of your supplements.
+Let’s break down what bioavailability is, why it matters, and key questions to ask when to ensure you’re reaping all the benefits of your supplements.

 What is bioavailability?

-In the world of medicine and nutrition, the term “bioavailability” has traditionally referred to how quickly a certain vitamin, mineral, or other nutrient entered your bloodstream.
+In biology, the term ‘bioavailability’ is understood as a measure of the fraction of a drug that reaches its desired biological destination.
+However, the term traditionally referred to how quickly a certain vitamin, mineral, or other nutrient entered your bloodstream.

 For example, studies on magnesium and on vitamin D supplementation typically use blood tests to identify how much of either nutrient is in a blood sample after someone has taken a magnesium or vitamin D pill.